The Monkey King (2023 film): Development

 In October 2017, Oriental DreamWorks, now known as Pearl Studio, announced the film with Steve Bencich and Ron J. Friedman as writers, but it didn't materialize.
 Later, on May 20, 2021, the film was announced by Netflix, with Peilin Chou as producer, Stephen Chow as executive producer, and Anthony Stacchi as director.
 Jimmy O. Yang, Bowen Yang, Jolie Hoang-Rappaport, Jo Koy, Ron Yuan, Hoon Lee, Stephanie Hsu, Andrew Pang, Andrew Kishino, Jodi Long, James Sie, and BD Wong were cast to voice the film's characters.

 Animation

-Reel FX's was initially tasked with the film's animation, but work was subsequently transferred to Tangent Animation.
+Reel FX was initially tasked with the film's animation, but work was subsequently transferred to Tangent Animation.
 However, by August 4, 2021, Tangent Animation shut down, with work on the film halting as well.
 Netflix was reportedly displeased with Tangent's work, so Reel FX's facilities in Montreal took over the production.

 Music

 The soundtrack of the film was composed by Toby Chu and featured two songs by Toby Marlow and Lucy Moss.